nvk747/training-material/topics/statistics/tutorials/papaa/tutorial.md

 We then randomly held out 10% of the samples to create a test set and rest 90% for training.
 Testing set is used as the validation to evaluate the performance of any machine learning algorithm and the remaining parts are used for learning/training.
 The training set is balanced for different cancer-types and PI3K status.

 Predicting probabilities of an observation belonging to each class in a classification problem is more flexible rather than predicting classes directly.
-This method has an added advantage to tradeoff errors made by the model as it depends on interpretion of probabilities using different thresholds.
+This method has an added advantage to trade-off errors made by the model as it depends on interpretation of probabilities using different thresholds.
 Two diagnostic tools that help in the interpretation of probabilistic forecast for binary (two-class) classification predictive modeling problems are ROC Curves and Precision-Recall curves.
 Each model generated is evaluated and performance metrics is measured using AUROC and AUPR.

-As elatic net penalty with stochastic decent gradient apporach induces sparsity in the number of features used in classification, and the best/top features (genes) are likely to represent transcriptional signature of given disease or aberrant activity of the mutated genes in a pathway.
+As elastic net penalty with stochastic decent gradient approach induces sparsity in the number of features used in classification, and the best/top features (genes) are likely to represent transcriptional signature of given disease or aberrant activity of the mutated genes in a pathway.

-Each feature (gene) is given a rank and score(negative or positive) depending on its contribution to classifcation.
-The positve scored genes are likely to be upregulated in activated pathway samples and negatively scored genes are likely to be downsteam targets of altered pathways.
+Each feature (gene) is given a rank and score(negative or positive) depending on its contribution to classification.
+The positive scored genes are likely to be upregulated in activated pathway samples and negatively scored genes are likely to be downstream targets of altered pathways.

-In this tutorial, we made series of steps to generate classification models and used those models for predicting pharmocological response or identifying potential biomarkers that are helpful in for treatment of various cancers.
-Generate model using from ERBB2,KRAS,PIK3CA,AKT11 oncogenes from ERK/RAS/PI3K signalling axis pathway. have fun!
+In this tutorial, we made series of steps to generate classification models and used those models for predicting pharmacological response or identifying potential biomarkers that are helpful in for treatment of various cancers.
+Generate model using from ERBB2,KRAS,PIK3CA,AKT11 oncogenes from ERK/RAS/PI3K signaling axis pathway. have fun!

 ## **PanCancer_classifier**
-This first step is designed to generate model with ERBB2,KRAS,PIK3CA,AKT11 genes belonging to a ERK/RAS/PI3K signalling axis pathway(path_genes) and BLCA,BRCA,CESC,COAD,ESCA,LUAD,LUSC,OV,PRAD,READ,STAD,UCEC,UCS cancer types/diseases(ref: tcga_dictionary.tsv) from The Cancer Genome Atlas (TCGA).
+This first step is designed to generate model with ERBB2,KRAS,PIK3CA,AKT11 genes belonging to a ERK/RAS/PI3K signaling axis pathway(path_genes) and BLCA,BRCA,CESC,COAD,ESCA,LUAD,LUSC,OV,PRAD,READ,STAD,UCEC,UCS cancer types/diseases(ref: tcga_dictionary.tsv) from The Cancer Genome Atlas (TCGA).
 Additionally the generated model was used to evaluate alternative genes (PTEN,PIK3R1,STK11) and alternative dieseases (BRCA,COAD,ESCA,HNSC,LGG,LUAD,LUSC,PRAD,READ,GBM,UCEC,UCS) performance.
 This steps takes feature information (pancan_rnaseq_freeze.tsv.gz), mutational information(pancan_mutation_freeze.tsv.gz),load of mutations in each samples(mutation_burden_freeze.tsv.gz), threshold passed sample information(sample_freeze.tsv) and copy number information(copy_number_loss_status.tsv.gz & copy_number_gain_status.tsv.gz).
 ![Figure-3](images/pan_auroc.png)
 ![Figure-4](images/coefficients.png)